Chart Color Schemes

 Educational outcomes in St Clair fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate stands at 17.1%, significantly lower than Greater Sydney's average of 38.0%.
+The area's university qualification rate is 17.1%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common, at 12.7%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent among residents aged 15+, with 37.6% holding such qualifications, including advanced diplomas (10.1%) and certificates (27.5%).
+Vocational credentials are prevalent, with 37.6% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (27.5%).
 Educational participation is high, with 29.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education